LinnierGames/Login-Tutorial/P00-User-Story-Login-Screen/content.md

 > [action]
 > Open up _Xcode_ and create a new project and select Single-View application as the template.

-Next, let's start thinking about what we'll want in each our Login and Register screens.

-### End
+Next, we'll start with the Login Screen before we move on to the Register Screen.